 The tooth will firmly be held using dental forceps and shaken.
 This helps to loosen it from the socket, which makes it easier to be extracted.
 The tooth will be pulled out in one go, and you wouldn’t even feel any pain.
 Most patients say they feel pressure when the tooth is removed, but no pain at all.
 Further, the dentist will suggest suitable medication to avoid any infection and allow the extraction site to heal effectively.

-Please schedule an appointment online or call us at (770) 458-3600 to have a consultation with our dentists, and we will be happy to help.
+Schedule an appointment online or call us at (770) 458-3600 to consult your dentist at Brightworks Dentistry in Dunwoody, GA.
+Ask more about extractions to our Dunwoody dentist, we will happy to answer and help.